 For serious protection, a waterproof/breathable jacket can be a must.
-For short rides and moderately gloomy weather, some riders please take a featherweight shell that packs small enough to match inside a jersey pocket.
+For short rides and moderately gloomy weather, some riders take a featherweight shell that packs sufficiently small to suit inside a jersey pocket.

 A bike looks very different from a road bike, in order that it only is sensible that the rider would, too.